PystachIO: Efficient Distributed GPU Query Processing with PyTorch over Fast Networks & Fast Storage: End-to-End Evaluation

 \subsection{Experimental Setup}

 We first summarize the common experimental settings used in the subsequent experiments.

-\paragraph{Hardware.} All experiments are conducted on an NVIDIA DGX system ~\cite{nvidiaDGXA100Guide}.
-The DGX is running Ubuntu 22.04 (DGX OS 6) with a 5.15 Linux kernel, CUDA 12.9, and PyTorch 2.10.
-The system is equipped with AMD EPYC 7742 64-core processors and 8 NVIDIA A100 GPUs, each with 40~GiB of memory and connected via 16 PCIe~4.0 lanes.
-It also includes 8 Mellanox ConnectX-6 200G InfiniBand/Ethernet NICs and 8 NVMe SSDs with a maximum read bandwidth of 6.4~GiB/s.
-We associate each GPU with the closest NIC and SSD for network and storage I/O. For each experiment in this section, 8 CPU threads per SSD are used for table scans with filter pushdown over Parquet files.
-To simulate a distributed setup, we deactivate NVLink and GPU shared-memory transports so that all inter-GPU data exchange occurs over the 200G Ethernet (RoCE) connections of the NICs.
+\paragraph{Hardware.} All experiments are run on an NVIDIA DGX system~\cite{nvidiaDGXA100Guide} with Ubuntu 22.04 (DGX OS 6), Linux kernel 5.15, CUDA 12.9, and PyTorch 2.10.
+The system has two AMD EPYC 7742 64-core CPUs, 8 NVIDIA A100 GPUs with 40~GiB memory each, 8 Mellanox ConnectX-6 200G InfiniBand/Ethernet NICs, and 8 NVMe SSDs with up to 6.4~GiB/s read bandwidth.
+Each GPU is paired with its nearest NIC and SSD for network and storage I/O. Unless noted otherwise, we use 8 CPU threads per SSD for Parquet scans with filter pushdown.
+To emulate a distributed environment, we disable NVLink and GPU shared-memory transports, forcing all inter-GPU communication over 200G Ethernet (RoCE) via the NICs.

-\paragraph{Workload.} We use the TPC-H benchmark to evaluate end-to-end distributed query execution over SSD-resident data.
-In addition to Q3 from the previous experiments, we select TPC-H queries Q4, Q5, Q12, Q14, and Q17 because they involve varying numbers of joins and are suitable for exercising PystachIO's storage and networking paths.
-Joins are executed as distributed symmetric repartitioning hash joins, shuffling both the build and probe sides.
-The tables used in the distributed joins are stored as horizontally partitioned Parquet files across SSDs of different GPUs, whereas small non-shuffled tables are replicated.
-All table data is read from SSDs using GDS by a table scan, with cached Parquet metadata.
-Since TCRs do not support string processing~\cite{DBLP:journals/pvldb/HeNBSSPCCKI22}, we replace strings in all queries and Parquet files with integers via dictionary encoding.
-All Parquet files are compressed, encoded, and configured for optimized GPU reading as described in~\Cref{sec:storage_further_optimizations}, but are not deliberately sorted or optimized for any specific query.
+\paragraph{Workload.} We use TPC-H to evaluate end-to-end distributed query execution over SSD-resident data.
+We implement all TPC-H queries except Q20, Q21, and Q22, which contain query patterns not yet supported by PystachIO.
+Unless noted otherwise, each query uses a distributed symmetric repartitioning hash join for the join between its two largest tables.
+These tables are stored as horizontally partitioned Parquet files across the SSDs of different GPUs, while the remaining non-shuffled tables are replicated.
+All data is read from SSDs via GDS using Parquet scans with cached metadata.
+For queries with string attributes, we dictionary-encode strings as integers and adapt the queries accordingly.
+All Parquet files are configured for optimized GPU reading, as described in~\cite{DBLP:journals/corr/abs-2602-17335}.